Semidefinite programming relaxations and debiasing for MAXCUT-based clustering: Theory

 \subsection{Related work}

-Results in~\cite{Zhou06,CHRZ07} were among the first such results towards understanding rigorously and intuitively why their proposed MAXCUT-based algorithms and previous methods in~\cite{PattersonEtAl} work with low sample settings when $p \gg n$ and $n p$ satisfies~\eqref{eq::kilo}.
-The MAXCUT-based clustering analyses in~\cite{CHRZ07} and~\cite{Zhou06} focused on the high dimensional setting, where $p \gg n$.
-However, such results were only known to exist for balanced MAX CUT, and moreover, these were structural as no polynomial time algorithms were given for finding the MAX CUT.
-We also focus on the case where $p >n$, although it is not needed at all.
-Instead, in the present work, we show that a full range of tradeoffs between the sample size and the number of features are feasible so long as $s^2$~\eqref{eq::SNR} is lower bounded, thanks to the concentration of measure bounds in Theorem~\ref{thm::YYaniso}.
+Results in~\cite{Zhou06} and~\cite{CHRZ07} were among the first such results towards understanding rigorously and intuitively why proposed MAXCUT-based algorithms and previous methods~\citep{PattersonEtAl} work in low sample settings when $p \gg n$ and $n p$ satisfies~\eqref{eq::kilo}.
+However, such results were only known for balanced MAX CUT, and moreover, these were structural as no polynomial time algorithms were given for finding MAX CUT.
+In the theoretical computer science literature, earlier work focused on learning from mixtures of well-separated Gaussians (component distributions), where one aims to classify each sample according to which component distribution it comes from.
+In earlier works~\citep{DS00,AK01}, the separation requirement depends on the number of dimensions of each distribution; this has subsequently been reduced to be independent of $p$, the dimensionality of the distribution for certain classes of distributions~\citep{AM05,KSV05}.